What Is Aggravated Assault?

-Aggravated assault is an assault which criminal laws punish more severely due to its seriousness.
-Factors which raise an assault to an aggravated assault typically include the use of a weapon, the status of the victim, the intent of the perpetrator, and the degree of injury caused.
-Assaults which happen in the victims home can also qualify as an aggravated assault.
+Aggravated assault is an attempt to cause serious bodily harm to an individual with disregard for human life.
+Factors that raise an assault to the aggravated level typically include the use of a weapon, the status of the victim, the intent of the perpetrator, and the degree of injury caused.

 Use of a deadly weapon during an assault constitutes aggravated assault.
 This applies whether or not the weapon causes physical injury to anyone.
 Basic assault does not require physical harm, but rather that the perpetrator behaves in a way intended to put someone in reasonable fear for their safety.
 Someone who does this by threatening the person with a deadly weapon commits aggravated assault because the fear involved is fear of more grievous injury.

 Weapons classified as deadly weapons typically include things which could cause death or serious injury.
 Some weapons fit this bill including guns.
 Whether or not other objects constitute deadly weapons depends on the manner in which they are used in the assault.
 For example, a pocket knife is generally not considered a lethal weapon, but if held to a victims neck, it could be deadly.

 Some assaults become aggravated depending on the status of the victim.
 For example, many states punish assault on police officers, fire fighters and even teachers as aggravated assault.
 Typically, for such an assault to rise to the level of aggravated, the victim must have been performing his or her duty when assaulted and the perpetrator must have known of the victims status.

 In addition to possible punishment for aggravated assault, assaults on members of certain protected classes can constitute hate crimes.
 These can include assaults based on race, ethnicity, national origin, religion, sexual orientation, or disability of the victim.